Category Archives: Scottish Royals

 Margaret and her husband with their son Charles and grandson James VI of Scotland mourning Henry Stuart, Lord Darnley; Credit – Wikipedia

 In 1574, Margaret’s son Charles Stuart, 5th Earl of Lennox married Elizabeth Cavendish, daughter of Elizabeth Hardwick (known as Bess of Hardwick), a notable figure of Elizabethan society, and her first husband Sir William Cavendish.
 At the time of the marriage, Bess of Hardwick was married to her second husband George Talbot, 6th Earl of Shrewsbury.
-The marriage took place without the knowledge of Shrewsbury, who was aware of the suggested match but declined to accept any responsibility.
+The marriage took place without Shrewsbury’s knowledge, who was aware of the suggested match but declined to accept any responsibility.
 Because Margaret’s son Charles Stuart, 5th Earl of Lennox had a claim to the English throne, the marriage was considered potentially treasonous because Queen Elizabeth I’s consent had not been obtained.
 Margaret was again sent to the Tower of London.
 She was released after the death of her son Charles Stuart, 5th Earl of Lennox in April 1576 from tuberculosis.

 Tomb of Margaret Douglas, Countess of Lennox in Westminster Cathedral; Credit – Wikipedia